awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_how.md

 **Step 4: Finish the rotation \(`finishSecret`\)**
 Finally, rotation moves the label `AWSCURRENT` from the previous secret version to this version\.
 Secrets Manager adds the `AWSPREVIOUS` staging label to the previous version, so that you retain the last known good version of the secret\.

 During rotation, Secrets Manager logs events that indicate the state of rotation\.
-For more information, see [Use AWS CloudTrail to log activity for your secrets](monitoring.md#monitoring_CTlong)\.
+For more information, see [Logging AWS Secrets Manager events with AWS CloudTrail](retrieve-ct-entries.md)\.

-After rotation is successful, applications that [Retrieve secrets from AWS Secrets Manager](retrieving-secrets.md) from Secrets Manager automatically get the updated credentials\.
+After rotation is successful, applications that [Retrieve secrets from AWS Secrets Manager in code](retrieving-secrets.md) from Secrets Manager automatically get the updated credentials\.
 For more details about how each step of rotation works, see the [Secrets Manager rotation function templates](reference_available-rotation-templates.md)\.

 To turn on automatic rotation, see:
 + [Automatically rotate an Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret](rotate-secrets_turn-on-for-db.md)